Viability and Arbitrage under Knightian Uncertainty: The Efficient Market Hypothesis

 \begin{proof} Suppose that the market is viable.
 We show that the class $\cQ_{ac}$ from Theorem \ref{t.subexp} satisfies the desired properties.
 The martingale property follows by definition and from the fact that $\cI$ is a linear space.
 Suppose that $A$ is polar.
 Then, $1_A$ is negligible and from the absolute continuity property, it follows $\phi(A)=0$ for any $\phi\in\cQ_{ac}$.
 On the other hand, if $A$ is not polar, $1_A\in\cR$ and from the full support property, it follows that there exists $\phi_A\in\cQ_{ac}$ such that $\phi_A(A)>0$.
 Thus, $A$ is not $\cQ_{ac}$-polar.
 We conclude that $\cM$ and $\cQ_{ac}$ share the same polar sets.
 For the converse implication, define $\cE(\cdot):=\sup_{\phi\in\cQ}\E_{\phi}[\cdot]$.
 Using the same argument as above, $\cE$ is a sublinear martingale expectation with full support.
 From Theorem \ref{t.subexp} the market is viable. \end{proof}

-Under Knightian uncertainty, there is indeterminacy in arbitrage--free prices as there is always a range of economically justifiable arbitrage--free prices.
+Under Knightian uncertainty, there can be indeterminacy in arbitrage--free prices as there is frequently a range of economically justifiable arbitrage--free prices.
 Such indeterminacy has been observed in full general equilibrium analysis as well (\cite{RiSh05,DanaRiedel13,BeissnerRiedel19}).
 In this sense, Knightian uncertainty shares a similarity with incomplete markets and other frictions like transaction costs, but the economic reason for the indeterminacy is different.